Labs and Sciences: Consider This for Adaptive Reuse

-Each of the statements in bold will use area measurements in the decision-making process.
-Leases for these space types are significantly different from traditional commercial lease arrangements, particularly in their provisions relating to tenant improvements, hazardous materials, building services, subletting/assignment, and security deposits/letter of credit.
+Each of the statements (above in bold) will use area measurements in the decision-making process.
+Leases for these lab sciences space types are significantly different from traditional commercial lease arrangements, particularly in their provisions relating to tenant improvements, hazardous materials, building services, subletting/assignment, and security deposits/letter of credit.

 - Gross Rentable Area

-Note: When creating a deliverable, BOMA does not recognize “modified BOMA”.
+Note: When creating a measurement report, BOMA does not recognize “Modified BOMA.”
 If it doesn’t follow the BOMA Standard, then one can’t use the BOMA name to describe it.

-Whether the building is being converted as a spec lab or for a specific tenant, a solid understanding of the building and how different layouts affect the rentable area is valuable information to have to support real estate strategies.
-An owner or developer must present a competitive package.
-A tenant will look for a good value in comparison to other options in the market.
-Using an objective third party to conduct a measurement study helps all involved speak the same language, reduce ambiguity, and improve transparency in how rentable numbers are calculated.
+Whether the building is being converted as a spec lab or for a specific tenant, a solid understanding of the building and how different layouts affect the rentable area provides valuable information to support real estate strategies.
+A building owner or developer must present a competitive package as tenants seek a good value in comparison to other options in the market.
+Using an objective third party to conduct a building measurement study helps all involved speak the same language, reduce ambiguity, and improve transparency in how rentable figures are calculated.